ecls-cdm/cdm/docs/index.md

 - components, such as cannulas, membrane lungs, consoles, temperature regulation devices and blood pumps
 - materials of the single components

+**Other useful resources** if you are new to OHDSI are:

+- [The Book of OHDSI](https://ohdsi.github.io/TheBookOfOhdsi/) - Intended to become a central knowledge repository for all OHDSI-related processes.
+- [OHDSI Website](https://www.ohdsi.org/) - Your entry into the world of OHDSI.
+- [OHDSI Forums](https://forums.ohdsi.org/) - If you have questions, OHDSI's active community with multiple people from various backgrounds are ready to help.

 ## Terminology